-Generic Building Solutions is a project of the Diocese of London, in partnership with the noted inter-disciplinary consultancy Arup.
+Generic Building Solutions is a project of the Diocese of London, in partnership with the noted inter-disciplinary consultancy Arup, and other consultants.
 Arup’s original study was part funded by the Carbon Trust.

-Arup’s report, updated to take account of regulatory changes, may be downloaded from this page, as well as guidance by the Diocese based on it.
+Arup’s report, updated to take account of regulatory changes, may be downloaded from the foot of this page, as well as guidance by the Diocese based on it.

 Two pilot studies may also be downloaded.

-The purpose of Generic Building Solutions is to find ways to meet our long term climate challenge, to reduce our energy use and carbon emissions by at least 80% by 2050.
+The purpose of Generic Building Solutions is to find ways to meet our long term climate challenge, to reduce our energy use and carbon emissions by at least 80% by 2050 (compared to 2005).

 The Generic Building Solutions project began in four of the Diocese’s Episcopal Areas: Stepney, Middlesex, Edmonton and Northolt.